 \begin{theorem} Assume the relaxed objective $\phi(x, s; \mu_I, \mu_E)$, defined in \cref{eq:relaxed_qp}, is not unbounded below.
 Then, \cref{alg:FlexQP} for solving \cref{eq:FlexQP}, equivalently \cref{eq:relaxed_qp}, converges to a saddle point $(\hat{\tilde{\boldsymbol{x}}}, \hat{\boldsymbol{x}}, \hat{\boldsymbol{y}})$ of the Lagrangian for \cref{eq:FlexQP}, given by

-\end{theorem} The assumption on the objective being unbounded below is called \emph{coercitivity} and is relatively weak~\citep{bauschke2017convex}.
-Coercitivity is only broken in the rare case when there exists an $x \neq 0$ such that $Px = 0$, $Gx = 0$, $Ax = 0$, and $q^\top x < 0$, which causes the optimal solution to diverge.
+\end{theorem} The assumption that the objective is not unbounded below is called \emph{coercivity} and is relatively weak~\citep{bauschke2017convex}.
+Coercivity is only broken in the rare case when there exists an $x \neq 0$ such that $Px = 0$, $Gx = 0$, $Ax = 0$, and $q^\top x < 0$, which causes the optimal solution to diverge.
 In our cases of interest, we consider over-constrained problems with many more constraints than optimization variables, thus it is extremely unlikely that this assumption does not hold.
 Moreover, a bounded objective can be guaranteed if $P \succ 0$ or if $G$ or $A$ are full column rank.